Rohit0320/Html-Portfolio/README.md

 # HTML-Only Portfolio

+This was designed just for the Coding Club at Thakur Shyamnarayan Engineering College as it helped as an after project for all the upcoming coders as I was the Mentor conducting the session
 A lightweight, single-file personal portfolio built entirely with **pure HTML** — no CSS, no JavaScript.
 This site showcases sections like **About**, **Skills**, **Projects**, **Achievements**, **Education**, and **Contact**, all in a simple and portable format.